trojal/mh-jobworker/DESIGN.md

   1. Open output file in read-only mode
   2. Start reading from the beginning
   3. Continue reading as new output arrives
-  4. Multiple readers can concurrently read from the file.
+  4. Multiple readers can concurrently read from the file
-  5. If we reach EOF, we terminate if the process is terminated.
+  5. If we reach EOF, we terminate if the process is terminated
-  6. If we reach EOF and the process is not terminated, we use job.dataAvailable (`sync.Cond`) to wait until the Job broadcasts that there has been more data written.
+  6. If we reach EOF and the process is not terminated, we wait on `sync.Cond` `job.dataAvailable`
+  7. When new data arrives, we read from the file from our last position
   ```go
   type OutputReader struct {
       file *os.File